 We made the local Mudgee press!

-That evening a concert was held where The Cudgegong Choir opened with three beautifully performed songs before the Honeybees took to the stage for a set of ten or so songs.
+That evening a concert was held where the Cudgegong Choir opened with three beautifully performed songs before the Honeybees took to the stage for a set of ten or so songs.
 Of particular note were Stephanie, Ama & Jennie stepping in to solo on Jesus Gonna Be Here, Bubbles & Angels, respectively.
-Welcoming Paul back to sing Peace in the Valley was also a highlight together with Richard's rousing rendition of Never Let Go My Hand.
-The Cudgegong Choir join us again on stage to perform two of the songs they had mastered that afternoon.
+Welcoming Paul back to sing Peace in the Valley was also a highlight together with Richard's rousing redition of Never Let Go My Hand.
+The Cudgegong Choir joined us again on stage to perform two of the songs they had mastered that afternoon.

 The Winter SOULstice Concert at St John's, Darlinghurst